Forward Analysis and Model Checking for Trace Bounded WSTS: Abstract

 \section{Abstract}

-We investigate a subclass of well-structured transition systems (WSTS), the \emph{bounded}---in the sense of \citepay[Trans.\ AMS]{bcfl}---complete deterministic ones, which we claim provide an adequate basis for the study of forward analyses as developed by \citepay[ICALP]{cwsts2}.
-Indeed, we prove that, unlike other conditions considered previously for the termination of forward analysis, boundedness is decidable.
-Boundedness turns out to be a valuable restriction for WSTS verification, as we show that it further allows to decide all $\omega$-regular properties on the set of infinite traces of the system.
+We investigate a subclass of well-structured transition systems (WSTS), the \emph{trace bounded}---in the sense of \citeauthor{bcfl} (\emph{T.~Amer.
+Math.
+Soc.}, 1964)---complete deterministic ones, which we claim provide an adequate basis for the study of forward analyses as developed by \citeauthor{cwsts2} (\emph{Logic.
+Meth.
+Comput.
+Sci.}, 2012).
+Indeed, we prove that, unlike other conditions considered previously for the termination of forward analysis, trace boundedness is decidable.
+Trace boundedness turns out to be a valuable restriction for WSTS verification, as we show that it further allows to decide all $\omega$-regular properties on the set of infinite traces of the system. \keywords complete WSTS, model checking, flattable system, bounded language, acceleration